 On a related note, former press secretary and serial liar for the Bush Administration, Ari Fleischer, on O’Reilly’s show, noted with some glee that Bush ‘never called on dot.coms and other oddballs’.
 Yeah, he just called on a shill with a fake name, (who was also, just for flava, a male escort), whom the White House granted credentials,

-, in order to throw softball questions for the President to hit out of the park!
+without a background check, in order to throw softball questions for the President to hit out of the park!
 Very professional, Ari!

 And let’s not even bother with O’Reilly, one of the greatest bullies of all time, who recently wrote a book for kids which tells them that bullying is wrong.
 Kinda like Hitler writing a nursery school rhyme about how all life is precious.